 This initial return to school plan was developed with extensive consideration given to the experiences of staff, students, parents and various agencies involved in the initial response to the pandemic with the suspension of classes in March 2020.
-With guidance from the Chief Medical Health Officer, the Ministries of Health and Education, the Saskatchewan Health Authority and other community partners, Saskatchewan Rivers Public School Division will continue to focus on the health and safety of students and staff in the provision of high quality educational opportunities for its students with the resumption of classes in September 2020.
+With guidance from the Chief Medical Health Officer, the Ministries of Health and Education, the Saskatchewan Health Authority and other community partners, Saskatchewan Rivers Public School Division will continue to focus on the health and safety of students and staff in the provision of high quality educational opportunities for its students.